 It wasn’t that long ago that in the United States Introducing Brokers were not required to be licensed and did not fall under regulatory oversite.
-Prior to 2008 when there was an overhaul to Forex Regulations Introducing Brokers, Affiliates and Money Managers were not required to be licensed.
-The end result was constant abuse by these groups and violations of rules.
+Before 2008 when there was an overhaul of Forex Regulations Introducing Brokers, Affiliates and Money Managers were not required to be licensed.
+The result was constant abuse by these groups and violations of rules.
 Money Managers would “guarantee” returns and would not present any disclaimers about the products they were offering.
 Eventually, the NFA (National Futures Association) saw that these groups that interact with clients need to be licensed and need to have the same oversight that Forex Brokers have.

-Binary Option Affiliates play an important role in helping to guide and educate the public about trading and brokers.
+Binary Options Affiliates play an essential role in helping to guide and educate the public about trading and brokers.
 They are well compensated for their introductions as some Binary Options Brokers will pay up to $700 for an introduced account.
 There is an obvious conflict of interest here as the affiliate is going to try and direct their clients to the highest paying broker and not the one which offers the best service or has the best reputation.
-It might be some time before we see a Binary Options Broker that is regulated the affiliates that introduce the clients fall under the same regulation.
-At the very least they should disclose any compensation they receive and they should provide the same disclaimers that are used by the brokers as well.
+It might be some time before we see a Binary Options Broker that is regulated by the affiliates that introduce the clients fall under the same regulation.
+At the very least they should disclose any compensation they receive, and they should provide the same disclaimers that are used by the brokers as well.